Home » Cakes & Pies » Buttered Rum Cake

 Instructions

-• Preheat the oven to 350°F. Butter and flour a bundt pan or liberally spray with baking spray.
+• Preheat the oven to 350°F. Butter and flour a 12-cup bundt pan or liberally spray with baking spray.
 Sprinkle pecans evenly on bottom.
 Set aside.

-• Whisk together buttermilk and rum.
+• In a third bowl, whisk together the buttermilk and dark rum.

 Notes